- Does Ayahuasca Have a Place in Ayurveda?

 Positive manifestations of Vata dosha:

-Tapped into creativity, positive outlook and engagement with activities and other people, interest in spiritual growth
+- Positive outlook and engagement with activities and other people

 Negative manifestations of Vata dosha: